-Variance (σ^2) and number of observations (n) are shown for each random effect.
-Significant and-as a result of EGP and WGP patterns-in total reproductive success.
-Moreover, the likelihood of being cuckolded decreased within males from early to midlife.
-Extra-group reproduction accounted for ~50% of annual reproduction for males at their reproductive peak.
+Our results show that in both male and female Seychelles warblers, extra-group reproduction changed in relation to age within-individuals, increasing in early life and declining in late life.
+In males, there were similar within-individual changes with age in WGP gained and - as a result of WGP and EGP patterns - in total reproductive success.
+Moreover, the likelihood of being cuckolded decreased within-males from early to mid-life.
+Extra-group reproduction accounted for ca 50% of annual reproduction for males at their reproductive peak.
 No age-dependent differences among individuals, due to selective appearance or disappearance, were detected in relation to extra-group reproduction in either males or females, or in relation to within-group and total reproductive success in males.
-We detected
+We detected significant post-peak senescent declines in extra-group reproduction for both sexes, and in within-group and total paternity success for males.